dexie/dexie-website/contact.md

 ## Private support issues

+If you for some reason do not want to expose your question publicly, you can email [privsupport@dexie.org](mailto:privsupport@dexie.org) with your question.
+Note however, that we will only reply to questions around our Dexie Cloud offering.
+For other questions, please use the public channels or place a support order:

 * Email address: [privsupport@dexie.org](mailto:privsupport@dexie.org)
 * Cost: €150/h
 * We will be asking you to place an order of 10 hours at minimum.